-- Limit your total number of pages of text (Abstract to Conclusions) to no more than 15 pages and no fewer than 10 pages. - Submit both a Cover Letter and a Manuscript (with embedded tables and figures) all in MS Word format. - Use the following file names: - \circ Cover Letter Group#.docx, - \circ Paper Group#.docx. - Each paper must have at least two tables and two figures.

-Medical Imaging, BME 4531 K Gong, Spring 2024 • Each paper must have cited a minimum of 10 peer-reviewed journal article citations (beyond textbooks or conference proceedings) and should have no more than 3 website citations.
+- Limit your total number of pages of text (Abstract to Conclusions) to no more than 15 pages and no fewer than 10 pages. - Submit both a Cover Letter and a Manuscript (with embedded tables and figures) all in MS Word format. - Use the following file names: - Cover Letter Group#.docx, - o Paper Group#.docx. - Each paper must have at least two tables and two figures. - Each paper must have cited a minimum of 10 peer-reviewed journal article citations (beyond textbooks or conference proceedings) and should have no more than 3 website citations.

 Each manuscript will be submitted with a cover letter to the appropriate Editor-in-Chief noting why you think your work is worthy of publication.
-Final manuscripts are due for assignment upload on Sunday, April 14.
-Reviewed manuscripts will be returned by Sunday, April 21.
-A resubmitted manuscript with a revised Cover Letter and Response to Comments will be due by Sunday, April 28.
+Final manuscripts are due for assignment upload on Friday, April 18.
 All papers will be subject to plagiarism review using Turnitin.